What is an Increment?

 The term “Increment” comes from Latin and has the meaning of ” increase”.
 Applied to incremental software development, this implies that a system is planned as a whole, but implemented in parts.
 The scope and/or the number of functions grows per Increment.

-The Increment in Scrum
+The Scrum Increment

 The scope of the Increment is defined by the Sprint Backlog to which the developers commit themselves in the Sprint Planning.
 To release an Increment, the Definition of Done must be checked.
 Potentially deliverable means that the software – as defined – works and could be delivered to customers or users.